 Loblolly Trail

-Loblolly Trail (Schenck) follows a segment of Richland Creek Trail, part of Raleigh’s Capital Area Greenway, through the forest.
+Loblolly Trail (Schenk) follows a segment of Richland Creek Trail, part of Raleigh’s Capital Area Greenway, through the forest.

 P

-Within Schenck Forest, the trail follows Richland Creek upstream from Reedy Creek road.
+Within Schenk Forest, the trail follows Richland Creek upstream from Reedy Creek road.

 • Northbound, the trail continues out of the forest, across Reedy Creek Road and ends at the boundary of William B. Umstead State Park.
 From there it continues as Umstead Park’s Loblolly trail.

-• Southbound, Schenck’s Loblolly trail goes uphill and to the left at the intersection with the Richland Creek Trail, and ends at the picnic area along the Service Road.
+• Southbound, Schenk’s Loblolly trail goes uphill and to the left at the intersection with the Richland Creek Trail, and ends at the picnic area along the Service Road.

 Trailhead at the picnic area.